auth0/docs/articles/appliance/infrastructure/network.md

 You may use NGINX or HA Proxy as a software load balancer in front of the Auth0 Appliance.
 The reverse proxy must be configured with:

-* TXP mode with Proxy Protocol or HTTPS mode (SSL offloading);
+* TCP mode with Proxy Protocol or HTTPS mode (SSL offloading);
-    * Note: The connector does not work in HTTPS mode.
+    * Note: The Auth0 AD/LDAP Connector does not work in HTTPS mode.
 * the incoming hostname forwarded to the Appliance nodes.

 In addition to load balancing, you may use this for **IP address whitelisting** and **endpoint filtering** (only authentication endpoints are publicly available).